narcode/codeklavier/ACTIVITIES.md

 ### This page gives a run down of public CodeKlavier presentations and milestones to date:
 (newest on top)

+November 2018: Performance at Splendor

+October 2018: Performance at [ARTikulationen in Graz] (http://doctorartium.kug.ac.at/pdf/ARTikulationen2018Programm3.pdf).
+This will be the first time we use our custom built KeyScanner.

 September 2018: Performance at the [Huygens Festival](https://huygensfestival.nl/) in Voorburg, Netherlands.

 August 2018: CodeKlavier paper and performance will be presented at the [International Computer Music Conference](https://icmc2018.org/) in Daegu, Korea!
 In the proceedings you can find our first CodeKlavier published paper.

+July 2018: CodeKlavier receives its custom built KeyScanner by Andrew McPherson.

 June 2018: Performance and lecture-demonstration at MuSA 2018 at IMWI Karlsruhe, Germany.
 Our presentation includes a special CodeKlavier "presentation mode" where we use various CodeKlavier piano techniques to live code the presentation.
 This event will also feature a performance of Huygbrid and a more developed version of the CKalculator.
 There was also a performance of Huygbrid (previously Hybrid) and CKalculator at Ephemere in Studio Loos, Netherlands.
 Watch the video of CKalculator [here](https://youtu.be/Ea4pUYqb8BA).